Blissblass/twatter/README.md

 * Liking and unliking for comments, this could be implement very easily with a polymorphic association.
 * Adding the ability to search for "Tweets".

+# Technologies used

+Bootstrap for fast and easy styling, along with some custom CSS.
+The layout uses a CSS Grid.
+The data for Users, Likes, Follows, Comments are saved to the database.
+The media (images/videos) for "Tweets" are saved to AWS S3.
+The images for the test users are taken from [https://thispersondoesnotexist.com](https://thispersondoesnotexist.com).